 Inside, the Sorento offers a third-row seat, to bump its capacity from five up to seven.
 The cabin is also a bit more usable than both the last model and that of the Santa Fe Sport thanks to three more inches of wheelbase and three more inches of overall length.
 In top SX and SX-L models, the driver’s seat has extendable thigh bolsters—definitely of use to taller drivers.
 Second-row accommodations are essentially the same for two- and three-row versions, though you get an underseat storage system in two-row models.
 The third row is best for kids, but it it will do just fine for a quick dinner outing for a pair of adults under 5-feet-10-inches tall.

-The safety story is also in the Sorento's favor.
-It is available with Hill-Start Assist, a back-up warning system, a blind-spot warning system and rear cross-traffic alert, lane departure warning, forward collision warning, an around view monitor, and adaptive cruise control, though most of those features are only available on the top-of-the-line model.
-The Santa Fe doesn't offer the forward collision warning system, the around view monitor, or adaptive cruise control.
-It also hasn't been tested by the Insurance Institute for Highway Safety, even though it gets a top five-star rating from the federal government.
-The Sorento gets a Top Safety Pick designation from the IIHS, as well as a five-star overall government crash rating.
+The safety story is a Hyundai win.
+The Sorento is available with Hill-Start Assist, a back-up warning system, a blind-spot warning system and rear cross-traffic alert, lane departure warning, forward collision warning, an around view monitor, and adaptive cruise control, though most of those features are only available on the top-of-the-line model.
+The Santa Fe Sport gets an IIHS Top Safety Pick+ award and a five-star NHTSA rating, just like the Sorento--but the Sorento doesn't come with a standard rearview camera.